AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

       ![confirm file creation](/help/docs-framework/assets/ssd-confirm-file-creation.png)

 1. After you saved the file and uploaded your desired images, you can open a pull request (PR) to merge your working branch into the master branch of the Adobe documentation repository.
-Make sure the branch you worked on is selected and select **Pull request**.
+Make sure the branch that you worked on is selected and select **Pull request**.

    ![create pull request](/help/docs-framework/assets/ssd-create-pull-request-1.png)